i4Ds/Karabo-Pipeline/doc/src/examples/example_structure.md

 ## Use Karabo on a SLURM cluster

 Karabo manages all available nodes through Dask, making the computational power conveniently accessible for the user.
 The `DaskHandler` class streamlines the creation of a Dask client and offers a user-friendly interface for interaction.
-This class contains static variables to midify the behavior of a Dask client, if they've changed before creating a client.
+This class contains static variables to modify the behavior of a Dask client, if they've changed before creating a client.

-While users are not required to interact with Dask directly - thanks to the background processes managed by Karabo - the Dask client should to be initialized at the beginning of your script with `DaskHandler.setup` (see example below).
+While users are not required to interact with Dask directly - thanks to the background processes managed by Karabo - the Dask client should be initialized at the beginning of your script with `DaskHandler.setup` (see example below).
 This has to do with the spawning of new processes when creating `Nanny` processes.

-If you just need the client itself, then no `setup()` is needed.

 ```python
 from karabo.util.dask import DaskHandler